SainsburyWellcomeCentre/aeon_docs/src/user/how_to/dj_pipeline_local_deployment.md

 (target-dj-pipeline-deployment)=
 # DataJoint pipeline: On-premises deployment

-This page describes the processes and resources required to deploy the [Aeon DataJoint pipeline](target-aeon-dj-pipeline) on-premises.
+This guide describes the processes and resources required to deploy the [Aeon DataJoint pipeline](target-aeon-dj-pipeline) on-premises.

 ## Prerequisites
 To deploy and operate a DataJoint pipeline, you will need the following: